ben-kemister/k3s-setup-ansible/README.md

 ----
 This repo contains files to assist with the installation and configuration of k3s on both server and agent nodes.

+This project uses:
+* [pad92/ansible-alpine](https://github.com/pad92/docker-ansible-alpine) - Docker image to run ansible
+* [PyratLabs/ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s?tab=readme-ov-file) - k3s Ansible role

 ## Pre-requisites

 To run the ansible playbooks in this repository you will need:

 * Password SSH logins setup with your cluster hosts
 * Docker/Podman used to run the ansible playbooks from within the [pad92/ansible-alpine](https://hub.docker.com/r/pad92/ansible-alpine/) image
-* Access to the internet to use the https://github.com/PyratLabs/ansible-role-k3s?tab=readme-ov-file
+* Access to the internet to use the [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s?tab=readme-ov-file)

 ## Setup